Airway

 If infant has no pulse:

-Begin chest compression - First give 2 gentle breaths, then position your index and middle fingers on infant's chest, on the sternum (chest bone between the infant's nipples), one index finger width below the child's nipples, (where the heart is located) and press down 1/2 to 1 inch.
+Begin chest compressions - First give 2 gentle breaths, then position your index and middle fingers on infant's chest, on the sternum (chest bone between the infant's nipples), one index finger width below the child's nipples, (where the heart is located) and press down 1/2 to 1 inch.
 This is 1 chest compression.
-You will now give 5 chest compressions, then 1 breath.
-Give 2 to 3 chest compressions every second.

-Repeat this 5-1 ratio over and over; give 5 chest compressions, then 1 breath, then again give 5 chest compressions, then 1 breath, etc.
+Repeat this 5-1 ratio over and over - Give 5 chest compressions, then 1 breath, then again give 5 chest compressions, then 1 breath, etc.

 Recheck the infant's pulse - After about 1 minute of CPR, recheck the infant's pulse.